-Evan M. Forman is currently a Professor of Psychology at Drexel University and is the Director of the Center for Weight, Eating and Lifestyle Science (the WELL Center), and as such oversees 55 faculty, postdoc fellows, staff and students, and a $22M research portfolio.
-He has received continuous NIH support to conduct research in novel behavioral and technological approaches to health behavior change for over 12 years and is currently the PI of three R01-funded clinical trials evaluating AI optimization, gamification, and component efficacy of behavioral weight loss treatments.
-He has authored over 175 scientific papers, which have over 15,000 indexed citations.
+Evan M. Forman is currently a Professor of Psychology at Drexel University and is the Director of the Center for Weight, Eating and Lifestyle Science (the WELL Center), and as such oversees 55 faculty, postdoc fellows, staff and students, and a $27.2M research portfolio consisting of 21 projects.
+He has received continuous NIH support to conduct research in novel behavioral and technological approaches to health behavior change for 15 years and is currently the PI of three R01-funded clinical trials evaluating AI optimization, gamification, and component efficacy of behavioral weight loss treatments.
+He has authored over 200 scientific papers, which have over 15,000 indexed citations.
 He is also the author of a clinician guide and workbook called Effective Weight Loss: An Acceptance-based Behavior Approach for Oxford Press’s Treatments that Work series.

 Self-regulation is aided when clinicians and behavior coaches are able to provide supportive accountability (strategies, skills, emotional support, and beneficent oversight).
 However, there is a severe shortage of clinical services, especially for pervasive problems such as obesity.
-Forman is interested in methods of optimizing intervention to meet clinical needs.
+Dr. Forman is interested in methods of optimizing intervention to meet clinical needs.
 For instance, he is PI of the NIH R01 Project ReLearn, which is evaluating an artificial intelligence (AI) system for optimizing the delivery of weight-loss interventions in a manner that allows for scalability across large populations.
-In addition, he is developing and evaluating automated systems that can skillfully deliver certain aspects of the intervention.
-For instance, he has conducted a series of studies on a smartphone-based system (OnTrack) that uses machine learning to predict and prevent dietary lapses, which is the main driver of an inability to succeed at weight control.
-The system uses a risk algorithm to deliver just-in-time, adaptive interventions (JITAIs).
+In addition, he has launched Project LYRA which is evaluating a novel, autonomous weight loss program that contains an AI-powered expert chatbot coach.
+He is also conducting a series of studies on a smartphone-based system (OnTrack) that uses machine learning to power a just-in-time, adaptive interventions (JITAI) designed to predict and prevent dietary lapses, which are the main driver of an inability to succeed at weight control.

-Forman is also interested in how inhibitory control--the ability to resist behavioral prepotent impulses (e.g., to approach immediately rewarding stimuli)--contributes to successful self-regulation of health behavior and how training inhibitory control can improve health.
+Dr. Forman is also interested in how inhibitory control--the ability to resist behavioral prepotent impulses (e.g., to approach immediately rewarding stimuli)--contributes to successful self-regulation of health behavior and how training inhibitory control can improve health.
 Additionally, he is interested in how gamification of intervention can improve engagement and intrinsic motivation, and thus outcomes, especially in men who tend to be disinterested in traditional behavioral treatments.
-For instance, he is the PI of the NIH R01 Project DASH, evaluating whether gamification and neurocognitive training improve engagement and weight loss outcomes for men.
+For instance, he is the PI of NeuroFit, an NIH R01-funded project evaluating whether gamification and neurocognitive training improve engagement and weight loss outcomes for men.

-Forman is a Fellow of the Association for Behavioral and Cognitive Therapies (ABCT) and The Obesity Society (TOS).
-He was a previous chair of the Committee of Science and Practice for APA Division 12 (Society for Clinical Psychology) and a recipient of the ABCT Mentorship Award, Provost’s Scholarly Achievement Award, and Deveroux Award for Exceptional Potential in Research.
-He has mentored numerous undergraduate, master’s, and doctoral students.
+Dr. Forman is a Fellow of the Association for Behavioral and Cognitive Therapies (ABCT) and The Obesity Society (TOS).
+He was a previous chair of the Committee of Science and Practice for APA Division 12 (Society for Clinical Psychology) and a recipient of the SBM OED Mentorship Award, ABCT Mentorship Award, Provost’s Scholarly Achievement Award, and Deveroux Award for Exceptional Potential in Research.
+He has mentored numerous undergraduate, master’s, and doctoral students, as well as postdoctoral fellows and faculty.
 Notable student awards have included the Association of Behavioral and Cognitive Therapies (ABCT) Obesity and Eating Disorders Special Interest Group Graduate Student Research Award, National Institutes of Health National Service Research Award (NIH NRSA F31), Society of Behavioral Medicine (SBM) Meritorious Student Award, Psi Chi Graduate Research Grant, Adelaide M. Delluva Award of the Philadelphia Chapter of the Association for Women in Science, Society for a Science of Clinical Psychology (SSCP) Dissertation Award, APAGS/Psi Chi Junior Scientist Fellowship, Academy of Eating Disorders (AED) Early Career Scholarship, American Psychological Association (APA) Theodore H. Blau Early Career Award for Distinguished Professional Contributions to Clinical Psychology, and the Academy for Eating Disorders (AED) Student Research Grant.